khari05/TeamPlugin/README.md

 # TeamPlugin
-Plugin that disables team killing and allows you to change your nametag to something with color.
+Plugin that disables team killing, enables team deathcount, and allows you to change your nametag to something with color.